mackelab/lsmlsda2020/module1/README.md

   - commit regularly, your last commit before the deadline counts as submission.

 ## Week 2
 This week you will analyze the model.
+[Link to github classroom assignment](https://classroom.github.com/g/ElrkUTfR).

 Tasks:
   - Recap week 1, read through the solutions and make sure you understand them.
 Disuss with your colleages or open an issue in case you have questions or spot a mistake in the solutions.